ViscousTests/website/content/docs/health-and-longevity/sleep.md

 issues.
 At the very least it make my pillow wet, which is annoying.

 I find that showering ~2 hours before sleeping makes these non-issues.

+## Interesting Trends

+Several behaviors seem to correlate with dream presence and intensity for me in a dose-dependent way:

+ - Playing video games in the evening, especially role-playing type games.
+ - Having eaten a lot of food during the day/evening.

+TODO: Put some actual raw data here.

 ## Sleep Resources